nightietime/nightietime/_posts/2018-08-05-Attending-BC19.md

 Your likeliness of getting a visitor visa is generally determined by at least one of the following conditions:

 - You are currently an active student of any institution, whether it is school or university, and have parental or guardian figures to support your travel
-- You have worked for at least 3-5 years in your home country, or any country where you have the rights to do so permanently
+- You have worked for at least 2 years (but most people say 3-5 years for better certainty) in your home country, or any country where you have the rights to do so permanently
 - You have heck-tons of cash, preferably in illiquid investments such as property, bonds and long term investments under your name
 - You will apply for the visa along with your parents, which in turn must satisfy the work commitment and/or financial resource requirements